exhausted-pigeon-srl/uniswap-v3-foundry-quote/README.md

 This contract is meant to be used within Forge test.

 ## Installation
-either `npm i @exhausted-pigeon/uniswap-v3-forge-quoter` or `forge install exhausted-pigeon-srl/uniswap-v3-foundry-quote`
+either `npm i @exhausted-pigeon/uniswap-v3-foundry-quote` or `forge install exhausted-pigeon-srl/uniswap-v3-foundry-quote` (note the previous npm package `uniswap-v3-forge-quoter` is now deprecated and will not be updated anymore)

 ## Usage